 The absolute difference is the positive difference between two values and , is written or and they are equal.
 If and , .
 Given an array of integers, find the minimum absolute difference between any two elements in the array.

 There are pairs of numbers: and .
 The absolute differences for these pairs are , and .
 The minimum absolute difference is .

 Complete the minimumAbsoluteDifference function in the editor below.
 It should return an integer that represents the minimum absolute difference between any pair of elements.

 The first line contains a single integer , the size of .

 33 -7 0

 Sample Output 0

-Notice that if we were to switch the order of the numbers in these pairs, the resulting absolute values would still be the same.
-The smallest of these possible absolute differences is .
+Remember that the order of values in the subtraction does not influence the result.
+The smallest of these absolute differences is .